Time-dependent Rabi frequencies to protect quantum operations on an atomic qutrit by continuous dynamical decoupling: Results

 As a further application of our GCDD protocol, to illustrate the efficiency of gate transitions in a more complex situation, we show how to protect a quite simple quantum algorithm.
 To this purpose, we consider the algorithm developed in Ref.~\cite{gedik2015computational}, where it was shown that one can determine the parity in a permutation of three different elements using a single qutrit (it can be extended to determine the parity of $n$ different elements using a single $n$-dimensional quantum system \cite{gedik2015computational}).

 If we represent the six possible permutations as

-we have that $f_1$, $f_2$, and $f_3$ are even permutations while $f_4$, $f_5$, and $f_6$ are odd ones.
+where the first line indicates the original configuration and the second line the state after the permutation, we have that $f_1$, $f_2$, and $f_3$ are even permutations while $f_4$, $f_5$, and $f_6$ are odd ones.
 These permutation operations can be easily written as unitary operators.
-In fact, notice that the unitary defined in Eq.~\eqref{ux} corresponds to the permutation $f_3$.
+In fact, notice that the unitary $U_X$, defined in Eq.~\eqref{ux}, corresponds to the permutation $f_3$.

 It is straightforward to verify that, if we adopt $\ket{0}$ as our initial state, then applying the Hadamard gate $U_H$, defined in Eq.~\eqref{uhadamard}, followed by one of the permutations, followed by $U_H^{\dagger}$, the final state will be, up to a global phase, $\ket{0}$ if the permutation is even and $\ket{1}$ if the permutation is odd.
 Therefore, a single execution of the circuit involving these three gates can tell us, at the time we measure the final state, the parity of the permutation.